emericg/MiniVideo/README.md

 The minivideo library can:
 * Open video files with various container to demux and remux audios/videos content.
-* Open H.264 video stream and decode them to export intra-coded pictures.
+* Open H.264 compressed videos and decode them to export intra-coded pictures.
 * Extract various metadatas from container and elementary stream.

 ### Supported video codec (decoding)